 Yes.
 Archery-based Teer is a licensed, regulated game in Meghalaya under state law.
 Both Juwai Teer and Shillong Teer operate under this framework, with recognised organisers and registered counters.

 Licensed archers shoot a fixed number of arrows at a bamboo target within a set window.
 Counters total every arrow that hits the target.
-The last two digits of that total — from 00 to 99 — become the winning number for the round.
+The last two digits of that total, from 00 to 99, become the result number for the round.

 You can check the daily FR and SR result on Instant Teer Results.
 The site refreshes soon after the club's official declaration, so you do not have to rely on forwarded screenshots.